Skip Navigation Documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view, download Adobe® Acrobat Reader.

 2. Track every dollar that you spend.

 In order to control how much you are spending, you must know where the money is going.
 The first step in creating a budget is evaluating your current expenses or outflow.
-By being a member of Champion Credit Union you have free access to a budgeting tool within your online banking, called Money Manager.
 Spending can be tracked by category and individual budget limits are easily established and controlled by the user.

 3. Evaluate and search for spending leaks.